Page images

 The first working printing machine was the invention of Mr. Koenig, a native of Saxony.
 He submitted his plans to Mr. T. Bensley, the

 celebrated printer, and to Mr. R. Taylor, the scientific editor of the Philosophical Magazine.
 These gentlemen liberally encouraged his exertions; and in 1811 he took out a patent for improvements in the common press, which, however, produced no favourable result; he then turned his attention to the use of a cylinder, in order to obtain the impression, and two machines were erected for printing the Times newspaper, the reader of which was told on the 28th of November, 1814, that he held in his hand a newspaper printed by machinery, and by the power of steam.
-In these machines the type was made to pass under the cylinder, on which was wrapped the sheet of paper, the paper being firmly held to the cylinder by means of tapes; the ink was placed in a cylindrical box, from which it was forced by means of a powerful screw depressing a tightly fitted piston; thence it fell between two iron rollers; below these were placed a number of other rollers, two of which had, in addition to their rotatory motion, an end motion, i. e. a motion in the direction of their length; the whole system of rollers terminated in two, which applied the ink to the types.
+In these machines the type was made to pass under the cylinder, on which was wrapped the sheet of paper, the paper being firmly held to the cylinder by means of tapes; the ink was placed in a cylindrical box, from which it was forced by meaus of a powerful screw depressing a tightly fitted piston; thence it fell between two iron rollers; below these were placed a number of other rollers, two of which had, in addition to their rotatory motion, an end motion, i. e. a motion in the direction of their length; the whole system of rollers terminated in two, which applied the ink to the types.

 In order to obtain a great number of impressions from the same form, a paper cylinder, (i. e. the cylinder on which the paper is wrapped) was placed on each side the inking apparatus, the form passing under both.
 This machine produced 1100 impressions per hour; subsequent improvements raised them to 1800 per hour.

-The next step was the invention of a machine (also by Mr. Koenig) for printing both sides of the sheet.
-It resembled two single machines placed with their cylinders towards each other, at a distance of two or three feet; the sheet was conveyed from one paper cylinder to the other by means of tapes-the track of the sheet exactly resembling the letter S, if laid horizontally, thus, in the course of this track the sheet was
+The next step was the invention of a machine (also by Mr. Koenig) for printing both sides of the sheet, It resembled two single machines placed with their cylinders towards each other, at a distance of two or three feet; the sheet was conveyed from one paper cylinder to the other by means of tapes-the track of the sheet exactly resembling the letter S, if laid horizontally, thus, in the course of this track the sheet was

 turned over.
 At the first paper cy linder it received the impression from the first form, and at the second paper cylinder it received the impres sion from the second form; the machine printed 750 sheets on both sides per hour.
-This machine was erected for Mr. T. Bensley, and was the only one Mr. Koenig made for printing on both sides the sheet.
-This was in 1815.
+This machine was erected for Mr. T. Bensley, and was the only one Mr. Koenig made for printing on both sides the sheet, This was in 1815.

 a revolving prism, and at last it was completely effected by curving a stereotype plate.